Don’t see your question, contact us.

 Why are the data not from this year?

-Each year, AIDSVu publishes the latest HIV data available from CDC and nearly 50 local health departments.
+Each year, AIDSVu publishes the latest HIV data available from CDC and over 50 local health departments.
 The state-, county-, and city-level prevalence and new diagnoses data have about a one-year compilation period to allow for reporting time, data corrections, resolution of duplicate diagnoses across states, analyses, and report preparation.
 New diagnoses data offer a look at recent changes in the epidemic.

 Why aren’t some data shown?

-Areas appear white when one or both conditions are met.
+Areas appear gray when one or both conditions are met.
 The darker shade of gray indicates an area where data are not shown because the data are either not available for the area or were not released to AIDSVu.

 Why do the maps look different compared to last year?